 - Add the carrots, celery and garlic and cook for 5 more minutes.

-- Add apple cider to the pot and stir to combine.
+- Add apple cider and beef stock to the pot and stir to combine.
 Put the ribs back into the pot, then add bay leaves, thyme, rosemary and stock.

 - Season with a few pinches of salt and a few more turns of the pepper grinder.
 Place lid on the pot and slide into the oven for 3 - 3 1/2 hours.

 - Remove the pot from the oven and allow the ribs to cool slightly, uncovered.
 Remove the ribs and set aside, remove bay leaves, rosemary and thyme, and discard.